 You can help to focus attention on the species through your efforts and those of other supporters.
 Rainforests and related ecosystems provide important services from climate moderation, to water quality and erosion control, to storehouses of genetic, species and ecological biodiversity.
 Rainforests need to be sustainably managed to maintain these services.
 We want to inform citizens in our own communities of this connection and continue to enlighten local people in areas near orangutan habitat.

-The combined impacts of habitat loss, habitat degradation, and illegal hunting have pushed the orangutan toward an extremely high risk of extinction in the wild and action is needed NOW to save them and their rainforest homes.
+The combined impacts of habitat loss, habitat degradation, illegal hunting, and an illegal pet trade, have pushed the orangutan toward an extremely high risk of extinction in the wild and now they face a new possible threat of a disease that can potentially add to that risk.

 Orangutan Caring Week is a perfect opportunity to spread awareness about the plight of orangutans and the urgent dangers facing their rainforest homes with the goal of motivating people to care – and to care enough to be moved to action!